 Other Indonesia Packing List Items

-In addition to your US to Indonesia power adapter these items will help you on your travels:
+In addition to your US to Indonesia power adapter, these items will help you pack with intention and expand the possibilities of your getaway.
+Also, check out our Indonesia packing list for more inspiration and ideas.

 Using packing cubes is probably the easiest way to stay more organized while you’re traveling.
 Instead of needing to unpack your entire bag to find the one item you’re looking for, you’ll just need to pull out the right packing cube.
 This is also useful if you’re staying in shared accommodations or traveling with a neat freak since it will prevent your bag from exploding every time you open it.